important alert

 Service

-Below are several options for submitting and application including;
+There are several options for applying, including online and by mail.

 When is a root pruning permit required?